Couple with dog enjoying their pensions

 You can reduce your contributions by:

-• using the 50/50 option: pay half your contribution and build up half the pension (ie, 1/98 of pensionable salary per year); please note this option is open-ended in duration, but you must request to do this in writing to your employer.
-In order to avoid a situation where you continue with the option without realising or re-assessing your situation, your employer must re-enrol you into the main section of the scheme every three years, at which point you can revert to the 50/50 option if you wish.
+• using the 50/50 option: pay half your contribution and build up half the pension (ie, 1/98 of pensionable salary per year); your employer must re-enrol you into the main section of the scheme every three years, at which point you can revert to the 50/50 option if you wish.

-NEU’s normal advice is to remain in the main section of the LGPS in order to accrue a good level of retirement benefit and only use the 50/50 option on a short-term basis.
+NEU’s normal advice is to remain in the main section of the LGPS to get maximum pension and only use the 50/50 option on a short-term basis.
 Of course, it is better to use the 50/50 option than to opt out of the LGPS completely, and you will retain full entitlement of the death-in-service life assurance cover.
-Again, consider any varying option carefully and think about the impact it will have overall.

 Flexible retirement